Case study

 Marketplace components for search, listings, publishing, and admin workflows

-The UI system can be shown through homepage/category navigation, search results, listing grids, ad detail pages, publish-ad flows, filters, sorting, pagination, admin user/listing management, moderation flows, promoted-ad surfaces, and mobile store screenshots.
+The repeated UI patterns show up in homepage and category navigation, search results, listing grids, ad detail pages, publish-ad flows, filters, sorting, pagination, admin user and listing management, moderation flows, promoted-ad surfaces, and mobile store screenshots.

-The component angle includes marketplace cards, buttons, inputs, dropdowns, breadcrumbs, pagination, image selectors, category taxonomy UI, admin table/filter patterns, and performance-aware image handling.
+The component work covered marketplace cards, buttons, inputs, dropdowns, breadcrumbs, pagination, image selectors, category taxonomy UI, admin table and filter patterns, and performance-aware image handling.

 Implementation collaboration